 Affiliated High School of Peking University, Beijing

 In high school, I joined the discussion group of Plato’s works.
-Three years of successive reading intrigued my interests in philosophy and ancient Greek civilization, which later determined my major.
-I also joined the campus newspaper club, investigated the cultural inheritance value of the gradually disappearing physical bookstores, organized lectures for peer students, conducted an independent investigation on the unbalanced educational resources in rural and urban areas, and founded a platform for recycling and co-sharing of the idle resources within campus.
+Three years of successive reading intrigued my interests in philosophy and ancient Greek civilization, which later determined my major in college.
+In the spring semester of junior year I plan to study abroad in Athens.
+During high school, I also joined the campus newspaper club, investigated the cultural inheritance value of the gradually disappearing physical bookstores, organized lectures for students, conducted an independent investigation on the unbalanced educational resources in rural and urban areas, and founded a platform for recycling and co-sharing idle resources within campus.

 Affiliated High School of Peking University, Beijing

-I plan to major in History and Anthropology at Notre Dame, while considering a minor in Philosophy or in Art History.
+At Notre Dame, I major in history and minor in Philosophy, Politics, and Economics (PPE) as well as German.
 It is my utmost interest to decipher the enchanting myths of diverse human civilizations.
-I am fascinated by learning about how ancient people lived their lives, how different cultures interacted and synthesized into new flourishing styles, and how human species strive to pursue happiness and ultimate truth.
+I am fascinated by how ancient people lived their lives, how different cultures interacted and synthesized into new flourishing styles, and how human species strive to pursue happiness and truths.

-In high school, I served as president of the student government and founder of Yuanpei academic forum.
+In high school, I served as president of the student government and was the founder of Yuanpei academic forum.
 I directed and led in the play “Audience that Are Bound” and performed in Nanyang High School in Singapore.
-I founded the team “Bookstore Travelers” to survey the significance of bookstores and advocate for cultural preservation.
-I attended the Pre-College Program of Peking University and took two courses on history and ancient Chinese culture; I was selected to attend the Harvard Secondary School Program, where I studied comparative philosophy and history-writing.
+I founded the team “Bookstore Travelers” to survey the significance of bookstores and advocated for cultural preservation.

 Taipei American School, Taipei